 Use this film under Non-Commercial licence.

-You can download low-resolution, watermarked files from the IWM website free of charge, for private and non-commercial use under the IWM Non-Commercial Licence.
+You can embed media or download low resolution images free of charge for private and non-commercial use under the IWM Non-Commercial Licence.

 By downloading or embedding any media, you agree to the terms and conditions of the IWM Non Commercial Licence, including your use of the attribution statement specified by IWM.
 For this item, that is: © IWM IWM 212